zama-ai/concrete/concrete-commons/README.md

 ## License

 This software is distributed under the BSD-3-Clause-Clear license.
-If you have any question, please contact us at `hello@zama.ai`.
+If you have any questions, please contact us at `hello@zama.ai`.